adamvi/Markdown_Document/An_Example_Github_Pages_Document_Simple.md

 \mbox{Product} & xy & 120 \end{array}
 $$

-[Inline LaTeX math](http://www.rstudio.com/ide/docs/authoring/using_markdown_equations) can also be used.
-Here the array is enclosed in single dollar sign, `$` in the markdown text.
+[Inline LaTeX](http://www.rstudio.com/ide/docs/authoring/using_markdown_equations) can also be used.
+Here the array is enclosed in single `$` in the markdown text.

 **Table 5.
 Inline Math Function (Alligned Left, requires quadruple backslashes for 'end line')**

 $\begin{array}{lcr} \textbf{What} & \textbf{Variable} & \textbf{Integer}\\\\\mbox{First Number} & x & 8\\\\\mbox{Second Number} & y & 15\\\\\mbox{Sum} & x+y & 23\\\\\mbox{Difference}&  x-y & -7\\\\\mbox{Product} & xy & 120 \end{array}$

+Etiam ultrices.
+Suspendisse in justo eu magna luctus suscipit.
+Sed lectus.
+Integer euismod lacus luctus magna.
+Quisque cursus, metus vitae pharetra auctor, sem massa mattis sem, at interdum magna augue eget diam.
+Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Morbi lacinia molestie dui.
+Praesent blandit dolor.
+Sed non quam.
+In vel mi sit amet augue congue elementum.
+Morbi in ipsum sit amet pede facilisis laoreet.

 ## HTML Tables
 As I have mentioned, HTML tables are potentially more flexible, beautiful and awesome than either LaTeX or Markdown tables.
 But they make me want to cry when I see the code and/or try to interpret.
 I wish they were easier to produce and read, but they are not.
-In the end it may slightly defeat the purpose of using markdown to begin with, but at least the option exists.
+It may defeat the purpose of using markdown to begin with slightly, but at least the option exists.

 ###  First HTML Example Table